This page explains the advanced features for group channels. Some of them are the premium features available only to a paying user.

 Note: Our default system setting is 5 messages per second.
 This limit can be manually adjusted only from our side.
-This is one of Sendbird's premium features.
-Contact our sales team for further assistance.
+Contact our sales team for more information.

 It is possible for text messages to be sent in different languages through the Sendbird's auto-translation feature.
 When sending a text message, set a list of language codes to a